How does this medication work? What will it do for me?

 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.
 This often allows reduced liver function to be identified before it becomes too severe.

-Reproduction: Pazopanib may decrease the fertility of both males and females.
+Reproduction: Pazopanib may decrease fertility for both men and women.
 Discuss with your doctor any concerns you have about having children in the future.
 Women of childbearing age who are taking this medication should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for 8 weeks after treatment.
 Pazopanib has also been linked to birth defects in babies born to mothers whose male partner used the medication during the pregnancy.
-Men whose partners are or may become pregnant should use a barrier form of birth control, such as condoms while taking pazopanib and for at least 2 weeks after taking the last dose
+Men whose partners are or may become pregnant should use a barrier form of birth control, such as condoms, while taking pazopanib and for at least 2 weeks after taking the last dose.

 Thyroid function: This medication may reduce the function of the thyroid gland.
 If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition.
 Your doctor may want to test your thyroid function regularly with blood tests while you are taking this medication.

 Pregnancy: This medication may cause harm to an unborn fetus if taken by the mother while she is pregnant.
 It should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if pazopanib passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about breast-feeding, as it is recommended that breast-feeding be stopped while using this medication.